AranavMahalpure/t/README.markdown

 bugs/tasks for that project.
 Add the `bugs` file to version control and you're all set.

-Even people without `t` installed can view the bug list, because it's plain text.
+"Even users without t installed can view the bug list since it's plain text.

 Problems, Contributions, Etc